samlipton/pyfesm/README.md

 # pyfesm

-PYthon tools For Electronic Structure Calculations.
+PYthon tools For Electronic Structure calculations in Material science.

 The project provides:
 - Parsing for output files